sakusql/WeMod-Premium-Unlocker/README.md

 # Wemod Premium Unlocker - Saku

-Welcome to the **Wemod Premium Unlocker** repository developed by Hira.
+Welcome to the **Wemod Premium Unlocker** repository developed by Saku.
 This script is designed to patch and restore WeMod application files.
 Please follow the instructions below to set up and use the script.

 ## Description